ethereum/ethereum-org-website/src/content/developers/docs/scaling/index.md

 ### Sidechains {#sidechains}

-A sidechain is a separate blockchain which runs in parallel to mainnet and operates independently.
-It has its own consensus algorithm ([Proof of Authority](https://en.wikipedia.org/wiki/Proof_of_authority), [Delegated proof-of-stake](https://en.bitcoinwiki.org/wiki/DPoS), [Byzantine fault tolerance](https://decrypt.co/resources/byzantine-fault-tolerance-what-is-it-explained), and so on).
-It is connected to the main chain by a two-way bridge.
+A sidechain is an independent EVM-compatible blockchain which runs in parallel to mainnet.
+These are compatible with Ethereum via two-way bridges, and run under their own chosen rules of consensus, and block parameters.

 Learn more about [Sidechains](/developers/docs/scaling/sidechains/).